FCC Repeals 'Net Neutrality' Rules For Internet Providers

 FCC Says It Will Vote On Net Neutrality Despite Millions Of Fake Public Comments

-Consumer interest groups have told NPR that are also planning to pursue a lawsuit challenging Thursday's FCC decision, which would be the fourth related court case in a decade.
+Consumer interest groups have told NPR that they are also planning to pursue a lawsuit challenging Thursday's FCC decision, which would be the fourth related court case in a decade.
 (An appeal of the 2015 rules by AT&T, CenturyLink and a telecom trade group is pending at the Supreme Court.)

-Additional legal challenges are pending from several state attorneys general, including Washington and New York states.
+Additional legal challenges are pending from several state attorneys general, including from Washington and New York states.
 They have argued, among other things, that the FCC rushed the procedure and ignored a massive outpouring of millions of public comments.

-The commenting process has been mired in controversy after several reviews found a number of them to be fraudulent or duplicative, using fake names, fake addresses and even names of dead people.
+The commenting process has been mired in controversy after several reviews found a number of the comments to be fraudulent or duplicative, using fake names, fake addresses and even names of dead people.

 The debate

-Note: Editor's note: NPR's legal counsel has filed comments with the FCC on behalf of the public radio system, opposing the repeal of the 2015 net neutrality rules.
-You can read them here.